zoe-oliver/JavaScript-Term-Project/finalProject/ticTacToe/css/readMe.txt

 Issues:
-There is currently no code that prevents the player from clicking on an already marked box, so playeres could easily cheat, defeating the purpose of the game.
+There is currently no code that prevents the player from clicking on an already marked box, so players could easily cheat, defeating the purpose of the game.

 copyright Zoe Oliver